ElektroStudios/Video-Game-Consoles-Exclusive-Game-Lists/README.md

-# Console Exclusive Game lists
+# Video game exclusivity database

-Comprehensive lists of exclusive games for many platforms.
+Comprehensive lists of exclusive video games for many platforms.

+The following lists are provided as a point of reference to easily identify which games were released exclusively for a specific platform.

+Each list contains several tables, one for exclusive games, and other tables for compilations and cross-platform games released on the specific platform.

  \- WORK IN PROGRESS -

 THE CONTENT OF THIS REPOSITORY WILL BE UPDATED AS SOON AS POSSIBLE.

+> LAST UPDATED ON FEBRUARY 8, 2024.

 ## Console Systems